-Students register for only one course.
-New York Summer Intensives are rigorous, and students must expect to do substantial work daily in preparation for class.
-Taking other courses and/or working a full-time job while you are enrolled in a summer intensive course is not recommended.
+Register for only one course.
+Eugene Lang College New York Summer Intensives are rigorous.
+Students must expect to do substantial work daily in preparation for class.
+Taking other college courses and/or working full time while you are enrolled in a summer intensive course is not recommended.
 You may be able to hold a part-time job, depending on your ability to manage your time and responsibilities.

 The New Screen: Narrative Filmmaking

 Each student writes, directs, and edits two short films—one in the first week and the other in the remaining three weeks.
 Students are guided through the process of conceiving and constructing a compelling narrative.
 The course covers fundamentals of screenwriting, formulating a visual plan and rehearsing with actors, and shooting and editing film.
 The course addresses basic technical aspects of each phase of production but the focus is on the process of discovery.
 If a filmmaker is lucky, the film he or she shoots is not quite the one he or she wrote and something entirely different in the editing room.
 Can you learn to keep your heart and mind open as your film continually tells you what it most wants to be?
 (If you already know the film you absolutely must make, this is not the course for you.)
 Filmmaking is a collaborative experience, and students will be expected to help each other as cast and crew.
 The course meets four days a week for four weeks.
 In addition, students attend one evening class a week to watch and discuss works by some master filmmakers.